Chrome vs Edge: Which Offers Better Features and Security?

 - Top-grade AES-256 encryption

-- NetGuard (stops third-party tracking, annoying ads, and malware-infected sites)
+- NetGuard (stops third-party tracking, annoying ads, and malware-infected web pages)

 - Kill Switch (prevents potential data leakage when your VPN connection is down)